bookface/moode_radio/README.md

 This is a program to run on your PC and communicate with Moode Audio running on a Rasperry PI.
 It requires PySide6 and an mpc executable (I installed mine via Cygwin).
 If you download a Backup from Moode, you can place the "station_data.json" file into this directory.
-It will allow you to load display a list of stations and play the url.
+It will allow you to display a list of stations and play the url.
 The five radio buttons on the radio image will allow you to run your favorites.
 For now, the station names/urls are coded in main.py.
 I will probably move this to an ini file.